mzuelch/CATs-Eurosynth/Libraries/Footprints/ReadMe.md

 		<td>Module_Additional</td>
 	</tr>
 </table>
-<p>You may remodel the libraries, paths ans aliases according to your own needs of course.
+<p>You may remodel the libraries, paths and aliases according to your own needs of course.
 BUT: Compatibility with future releases will be lost.</p>